microsoft/azurelinux/toolkit/docs/building/building.md

 ### packages.microsoft.com Repository Structure

 CBL-Mariner packages are available on [packages.microsoft.com](https://packages.microsoft.com/cbl-mariner/).
-The CBL-Mariner repositories are divided into major release folders (1.0, 2.0, etc).
+The CBL-Mariner repositories are divided into major release folders (e.g 2.0, 3.0 etc).
 Each top level folder is subdivided into "preview" and "production" (prod) repositories.

 The "preview" and "production" folders are further subdivided into purpose, and then again for architecture.
 This includes locations for source-rpms.

-#### CBL-Mariner 1.0

-For CBL-Mariner 1.0, the repositories are structured as follows:

-- **Base:** Packages released with CBL-Mariner 1.0.
-- **Update:** Base packages added or updated since CBL-Mariner 1.0's release date.
-- **CoreUI:** Targeted UI related packages.
-- **Extras:** CBL-Mariner 1.0 packages that are built by Microsoft and are closed source.
-- **NVIDIA:** Specially licensed NVIDIA packages.
-- **Microsoft:** Packages built by other, non-CBL-Mariner, Microsoft teams.

 #### CBL-Mariner 2.0